-Meet our Master Gardner
+Meet our Master Gardener

 Larry’s work with the Kautz family began 44 years ago in 1972, long before the humble beginnings of Ironstone Vineyards flagship in Murphys.
 His love of the great outdoors led Larry to study Dendrology (the scientific study of trees) at Santa Rosa Junior College.
-Throughout college, Larry worked at Highland Ranch in Philo, California, as a caretaker for the cattle.
+Throughout college, Larry worked at Highland Ranch in Philo, California, as a caretaker for the horses.
 It was through this line of work that he was introduced to Kramer Ranch in Murphys.
-Here he would continue his work with cattle, although bigger plans were in store for his green thumb.
+Here he would continue his work with horses, although bigger plans were in store for his green thumb.

 The plush and colorful grounds of Ironstone Vineyards would not be what they are today without Larry Ringland’s vibrant vision and hard work.
 His work has been enjoyed and photographed by visitors from around the world.